A message from the Chair

 It’s really important that you let us know if any of your personal details change, for example if you move house or change marital status.
 If we don’t have the correct information on file for you, we may not be able to contact you if we need to, and there could ultimately be delays or difficulties in paying your benefits.

-The easiest way to update your personal details is on the Lilly Plan Portal, which you can access through our website, elilillygrouppensionplan.co.uk, or through MyReward if you’re still working for Lilly.
+The easiest way to update your personal details is on the Lilly Plan Portal, which you can access through our website, elilillygrouppensionplan.co.uk.
+If you’re still working for Lilly, you can also access the Lilly Plan Portal through MyReward.

-As well as things like your name and address, you should check that your Expression of Wish form is up to date.
+As well as things like your name and address, you can also check that your Expression of Wish form is up to date.
 This tells us who you would like to receive any benefits payable from the Lilly Plan if you die while a member.

 You can also update your Expression of Wish form through the Lilly Plan Portal.
-If you aren’t registered, you can request a hard copy form from the Plan Administrator.
+If you aren’t registered, you can request a hard copy form from Gallagher.

 Plan news